 Easter is named after Eostre, the pagan goddess that symbolized fertility.
 Bunnies are well known for their fertility, so the rabbit became associated with the goddess and thereby the holiday.
 The traditional festival to celebrate Eostre typically occurred in the spring, and that’s also when rabbits typically breed.
 The cartoon version of the Easter bunny, which delivers chocolate and candy-filled Easter baskets to kids, is a fairly modern invention, popularized by marketing campaigns in the 20th century.

 Coloring Easter eggs

-The star of Easter—painted or dyed, hard-boiled or blown empty—is the egg.
+The star of Easter is the egg—painted or dyed, hard-boiled or blown empty.
 Legends abound about this symbol, which represents the newness of life and birth and reminds people of Christ’s resurrection.
 Easter traditions around the world involve the humble egg.
-They’re brought to church, given as gifts, hidden for the benefit of children, and even rolled on the White House lawn.
+They’re brought to church, given as gifts, hidden for the benefit of children and even rolled on the White House lawn.
 Make sure you check out these unique Easter egg designs and pick one (or a few!) to try this holiday.

 Annie Otzen/Getty Images

 Of all the Easter traditions, nothing quite beats an Easter egg hunt—for children or adults.
 Grown-ups hide the eggs, and kids gleefully search for them.
 The tradition started with Martin Luther, the 15th-century theologian.
 The joy of the hunt was meant to symbolize the joy that Mary and Martha felt upon finding Christ’s tomb empty after he was resurrected.
 These days, the eggs are more likely to be made of hollow plastic and filled with Easter candy or toys—a much more fun surprise than a hard-boiled egg that’s been sitting out in the sun too long.